iTwin/itwinjs-core/docs/learning/index.md

 - [Web Apps](./SoftwareArchitecture.md#web) that run in web browsers and communicate with backends
 - [Desktop Apps](./SoftwareArchitecture.md#desktop) that run on personal computers
 - [Mobile Apps](./SoftwareArchitecture.md#mobile) that run on tablets and phones

+## Documentation Overview

+This website is organized into sections by tabs at the top of each page.

+- The [BIS](../bis/index.md) section explains the Base Infrastructure Schemas.
+Understanding BIS is essential to making sense of the iTwin.js APIs.
+Depending on your familiarity with database design, this is often the best starting point for understanding iModels and iTwin.js.
+- The _Learning_ tab (this page) introduces the building blocks of iTwin.js and provides step-by-step instructions for creating applications.
+- The [API Reference](../reference/index) tab explains the API in more detail with package/class/function level documentation.

 ## iTwin.js vs. iModelHub